shivaverma/Score-Time-Detection/README.md

 ### About the Project:

-- This Software detect the Score and Time written on the top left corner in the football match.
+- This Software detects the Score and Time written on the top left corner in the football match.
 - For now Software supports only one particular format of the game.
 - I am using a combination of LSTM and CNN networks to detect the information.
 - Detction accuracy is more than 95%.